hunglun/autofill-mdac-form/README.md

+# TODO Multi Profile Options [ 3 days ]
+Save and select from a list of profiles to populate the form.
+So, one can fill up the form not only for oneself, but also for parents and children.

-# Use Chrome Exntension to update MDAC
+# Use Chrome Extension to update MDAC
 Enter in Chrome address bar `chrome://extensions/`

 Enable developer mode